Ntaralkar/Data_Science_Portfolio/README.md

 	- __Python__

 		- [Melbourne Housing](https://github.com/Ntaralkar/Melbourne-Housing/blob/master/Housing%20Analysis.ipynb): BUilt supervised machine learning models to demonstrate which suburbs are best to live in and exploratory analysis that shows various factors that influence your decision of buying a house.

+		- [Twitter US Airline Sentiment Analysis](https://github.com/Ntaralkar/data_science_portfolio/blob/master/Twitter%20US%20Airline%20Sentiment/Twitter_US_Airline_Sentiment_Analysis.ipynb): A sentiment analysis job about the problems of each major U.S. airline.
+Twitter data scraped from February of 2015 and classified into positive, negative, and neutral tweets, followed by categorizing negative reasons (such as "late flight" or "rude service").